marco-duart/marco-duart/README.md

 ### 🔭 About Me

-I am a fullstack developer with 2 years of practical experience, including 1 year in a company and 1 year in an immersive course.
-With a strong foundation in **JavaScript, TypeScript, React, Node.js, NestJS, Ruby on Rails**, and various other technologies, I am always eager to enhance my skills and contribute to challenging projects.
+I'm a fullstack developer with over two years of hands-on experience, specializing in JavaScript, TypeScript, React, Node.js, NestJS, Ruby on Rails, and more.
+I am passionate about leveraging technology to create innovative solutions and am always eager to tackle new challenges.

-Currently, I am applying my knowledge at [IBC - Instituto Brasileiro de Coaching](https://github.com/IBCCOACHING-DEV), where I am involved in innovative projects, delivering efficient and impactful solutions.
+Currently, I contribute my skills at [IBC - Instituto Brasileiro de Coaching](https://github.com/IBCCOACHING-DEV), where I am involved in pioneering projects and crafting impactful solutions.

 ### 💼 Experience and Technologies